 For streaming, loading, and other I/O operations, a good compression scheme is extremely useful and cannot be overstated.
 This is useful for reducing data size so it can fit on smaller cartridges as well as improve streaming performance.
-On recent projects, LZ4 was the go-to compression method with a decent compression to decompression ratio.
+In recent projects, LZ4 was the go-to compression method with a decent compression to decompression ratio.

-Experimenting with commercial middleware solutions can often produce better results than LZ4 but the titles in question didn't really need the additional compression or decompression performance.
-Testing LZ4, zlib, zstd, and commercial middleware offerings is highly recommended, as results may vary from title to title.
+Experimenting with commercial middleware solutions can often produce better results than LZ4 but the titles in question didn’t really need the additional compression or decompression performance.
+Testing LZ4, zlib, zstd, and commercial middleware offerings are highly recommended, as results may vary from title to title.

 As a conclusion to this overview, there have been a few areas that need to be looked at and topics that the Virtuos team has highlighted about the platform that may be relevant to other developers.

 - When using deferred rendering, Virtuos is finding it’s important to have a compact GBuffer to reduce bandwidth.

 - Compared to other platforms, overall the GPU is weaker, the CPU has fewer cores, and obviously, it has docked and undocked modes.
 None of this impacted the success (to date) of working with Ubisoft.

 - CPU optimization can be challenging due to the limited number of cores.

 - Certain effects and materials need to have custom optimized paths specifically for Switch.